-Part of 14-18 NOW, the UK’s arts programme for the First World War centenary, Bloodyminded is the UK’s first interactive live streamed feature film, shot in a single take and broadcast to cinemas and online – once and once only.
-Guided by the narrator, we are asked to consider our own relationship with violence – as individuals and as members of a society that continues to wage wars on our behalf.
-And as the story unfolds, we are invited to add our thoughts via the Bloodyminded app.
+Part of 14-18 NOW, the UK’s arts programme for the First World War centenary, Bloodyminded was the UK’s first interactive live streamed feature film, shot in a single take and broadcast to cinemas and online – once and once only in October 2018.
+Guided by the narrator Harold, viewers were asked to consider their own relationship with violence – as individuals and as members of a society that continues to wage wars on our behalf.

 Harold is a character developed from a real life conscientious objector called Harold Steele, whose story scriptwriter Matt Adams discovered during his research at The Imperial War Museum.
 The story also draws on interviews with British Army veterans who generously shared their experiences of training, frontline combat, banter, bullying and Post Traumatic Stress Disorder.